Performance Training for the Legal Profession.

 Honours in Psychology, BCom in Behavioural Sciences.
 Over a decade of coaching and training in corporate and professional environments.
 She designs the neuroscience frameworks at the core of all PMRI training and delivers private coaching for legal practitioners.

-PMRI works with — performance training for lawyers in South Africa
+PMRI works with lawyers across South Africa.

 - Law firms: boutique, mid-size, and large